abayochocoball/hollow_memories/archiving_livestreams.md

 ```

 ## Recording Members Only Streams
-Coming soon.
-Streamlink doesn't work since it does not support logging in to a youtube account.
+Full instructions coming.
+Streamlink doesn't work for members only streams since it does not support logging in to a youtube account.
 You will have to use youtube-dl.

 See:
 1. [Accessing members only content](README.md#Download-a-members-only-video)